The Woodlands School Local Offer

-All the staff under take a rigorous induction programme including Safeguarding, Team Teach and Manual Handling Training.
+All the staff undertake a rigorous induction programme including Safeguarding, Team Teach and Moving and Handling Training.
 The school has an on-going training programme to ensure the needs of all students are fully met and that the school keeps pace with emerging technologies.

-The school works closely with the transition team from the LA to ensure that the parents and students are well prepared and informed about the choices available Post 16.
-The school has an annual Transition Fair in the Autumn where Post 18 providers can meet with parents to discuss the options available.
+The school works closely with the transition team from the LA to ensure that parents and students are well prepared and informed about the choices available to them when they leave school.
+The school has an annual Transition Fair in the Autumn where Post school providers can meet with parents to discuss the options available.

-Pupils are given a range of opportunities in KS4 and Post 16 at local colleges to help them make informed choices (where appropriate) about their future.
-The school will use an advocate to talk to pupils about their aspirations for the future where appropriate.
-The runs a comprehensive careers programme from Year 7 to help students make appropriate choices post school. this includes work related learning opportunities and work experience.
+Pupils are given a range of opportunities in the Post 16 department to participate in learning at local colleges (where appropriate) to help them make informed choices about their future.
+The school runs a comprehensive careers programme from Year 7 to help students make appropriate choices post school, this includes work related learning opportunities and work experience.